drsimonturega/hangman/README.md

 Here we create the key varibles for the game, building the sel_word() and inp_guess() functions.
 This involves creating a list of words, choosing one word then begining the process of collecting user input and checking that inout is a single charater.
 The initial code is refactored and optimized then code was updated on GitHub.
 Below is an example of the inital inp_guess function.

 '''
-# Defining a function that takes a use input checks that is is a single chrater and alphabetical
     def inp_guess():
         guess = input('Enter a letter please, ')
         if len(guess) == 1 and guess.isalpha() == True: